A MOTIVATIONAL, INSPIRATIONAL TEEN BOOK EVERY PARENT, YOUTH WORKER AND TEACHER SHOULD READ

 “I have turned back regularly to the book and it did help.
 I gave it to some friends to read and they said it was a great book and that they would start setting goals; having a positive outlook on life.”

-“By reading the book I realised that nobody is a loser.
+“By reading the book I realized that nobody is a loser.
 When doing something a person shouldn’t quit.
 Everybody is what he/she wants to be.”

 “I have become more confident and I see myself as a leader now.
 I have gone as far as making things happen instead of watching them happen ….”